 Tool: New Zealand Fuel Economy Rating Database

-Consideration: Government services fees and tariffs are usually submitted by the government of the day together with its annual budget to be approved by Parliament.
+Consideration: Government services fees and tariffs are usually submitted by the government of the day, together with its annual budget to be approved by parliament.
 Regulations are subsequently amended to facilitate the implmentation of the changes.

-Blend 10% biodiesel into all diesel fuel
+Blend 10% biodiesel into all diesel fuel.

-As described in section 5.1, by 2030 this quantity of biodiesel would be supplied by a majority waste grease supplemented by about 25% waste grease.
-10% biodiesel is compatible with nearly all diesel vehicles in a warm climate and provides lubricity and cetane benefits.
-To take full advantage of it’s waste grease resources, Tonga would need to build biodiesel production facilities with a total of about 1million liters per year capacity, likely divided between a few islands.
-The economics of such small-scale waste-grease-to-biodiesel production facilities can be favorable, depending on numerous factors.
+As described in section 5.1, by 2030 this quantity of biodiesel would be supplied by a majority of waste grease, supplemented by about 25% waste grease.
+Ten per cent biodiesel is compatible with nearly all diesel vehicles in a warm climate and provides lubricity and cetane benefits.
+To take full advantage of its waste grease resources, Tonga would need to build biodiesel production facilities with a total of about onemillion litres per year capacity, likely divided between a few islands.
+The economics of such small-scale waste-grease-to-biodiesel production facilities can be favourable, depending on numerous factors.

 Resource: Economics of Small-Scale Biodiesel Production